sanworks/Bpod_Wiki/docs/user-guide/using-bonsai.md

 <img src="../../images/bonsai-socket-configurator.png" alt="drawing" width="200"/><br>

-* Since you are creating the TCP server, you can use custom IP and Port.
-The defaults work fine.
+* Since you are creating a TCP server, you can set a custom IP and Port if necessary.
+The defaults work for the examples below.

 * Click "Connect".

-* In Bonsai, run an application that connects to your IP and Port.
-An example app is available in /Bpod/Bpod System Files/Plugins/Bonsai/App_SoftCode Example/.
-To demonstrate use of the app, after connecting to Bonsai, run the soft code example in /Bpod/Bpod System Files/ExampleMatrices: SoftCodeTriggeredStateChange.m.
-Shifting a bright light across your webcam's field of view from right to left should trigger a state change, visible as a change in port LEDs.
+* In Bonsai, run a workflow that connects to your IP and Port.
+An example Bonsai workflow is available in /Bpod_Gen2/Functions/Plugins/Bonsai/Bonsai Example TCP/.
+The example workflow requires Bonsai's "scripting" and "osc" packages.
+The example worflow sends SoftCode 5 to the Bpod state machine once per second.

-* If the connection was initiated successfully, the Bonsai Status should show "Connected" in green.
+* Once the workflow is running, if the connection was initiated successfully, the Bonsai Status in Bpod should show "Connected" in green.

+* To demonstrate use of the workflow, after connecting to Bonsai, run the following soft code example: /Bpod_Gen2/Examples/State Machines/USB Soft Codes/SoftCodeTriggeredStateChange.m.
+The example reacts to Soft Code 5 by changing states.
+Send the state machine using SendStateMachine(sma), and then run it with RawEvents = RunStateMachine().
+Within 1 second, Bonsai should trigger a state change, visible in the Bpod console's "Current State" field, and as a change in port LEDs if behavior ports 1 and 2 are connected.
+RunStateMachine returns events as event codes.
+The "magnifying glass" icon on the Bpod console contains the key.
+Your data should contain Soft Code 5 and its timestamp.